 BlackSky Holdings Inc ($BKSY)

 Provide geospatial intelligence from their own constellation.
-Has a joint venture with Thales Alenia Space.
+Has a joint venture with Thales Alenia Space that manufactures smallsats.

 Spire Global ($SPIR)

-Satellite operator overing SaaS focusing on global meteorological data.
+Satellite operator covering SaaS focusing on global meteorological data collected with its own CubeSats, and has a partnership with the ESA to use Galileo weather data.
 Actually started as a Kickstarter in 2014!

 OHB SE (€OHB)